Green Infrastructure in the Semi-Arid West

 - Rain gardens can meet public landscaping requirements as well as provide stormwater benefits.

-Denver, CO: Including a rain garden in a parking lot design provides storm water runoff control and a source of shade for cars parked in the lot.
+Boulder, CO Western Resource Advocates, 2260 Baseline Rd: Including a rain garden in a parking lot design provides storm water runoff control and a source of shade for cars parked in the lot.
 The rain garden allows the water to soak into the ground while watering plants.
 See cuts in the concrete to allow stormwater flow.

 Denver, CO: Property near Regis University uses rain gardens for the collection of stormwater.
 The native grasses both slow and filter the water.